PaoloP84/evorobotpy3/README.md

 # evorobotpy3
 Evorobotpy3 is a flexible and easy-to-use simulation tool allowing users to implement and test algorithms.
 The tool provides a list of benchmark problems like classic control, robot locomotion, swarm robotics, competitive co-evolution and others.
-Evorobotpy3 contains a lot of algorithms ranging from classic Evolutionary Algorithms (e.g., a basic version of the Genetic Algorithm, the Generational Genetic Algorithm, the Steady-State algorithm) to modern Evolutionary Strategies (e.g., CMA-ES, OpenAI-ES, xNES), and supports the use of RL methods like A2C, DDPG, PPO, etc. In addition, the users can define controllers through different types of neural networks (feed-forward, recurrent, LSTM).
+Evorobotpy3 contains a lot of algorithms ranging from classic Evolutionary Algorithms (e.g., a basic version of the Genetic Algorithm, the Generational Genetic Algorithm, the Steady-State algorithm) to modern Evolutionary Strategies (e.g., CMA-ES, OpenAI-ES, xNES), and supports the use of RL methods like A2C, DDPG and PPO through integration of the stable-baselines3 library, which can be downloaded with pip (command pip install stable-baselines3).
+In addition, the users can define controllers through different types of neural networks (feed-forward, recurrent, LSTM).
+A detailed list of packages that must be installed can be found in the packages.txt file available in the homepage of the repo.

 One of the most important features of evorobotpy3 is its usability: users can run experiments by specifying all the parameters in a configuration file (see file config.ini in the homepage of the repo).
 The file is organized in four main sections: